CarlosQS/personal_projects/README.md

-# RecoverPy
+# QERTEP

-RecoverPy is a robust utility that utilizes your system's features to recover lost data.
+QERTEP is a robust utility that utilizes your system's features to recover lost data.

 Unlike other tools, it can not only recover deleted files but also **overwritten** data.